-The Grand Canyon of the Tuolumne is a true gem in a lessor visited area of Yosemite.
+The Grand Canyon of the Tuolumne is a true gem in a less-visited area of Yosemite.
 The pure waters of the Tuolumne River, fed by Sierra snow melt, run wild and scenic through the Muir Gorge in the central region of Yosemite National Park.
-In this 3000 foot deep canyon you are treated to everything from rushing cascades to deep tranquil pools that are perfect for a refreshing and invigorating soak.
-This is truly a trip for water lovers as you are never far from the river and its constant sound is guaranteed to be a song you will remember for a lifetime.
+In this 3,000 foot deep canyon you are treated to everything from rushing cascades to deep tranquil pools that are perfect for a refreshing and invigorating soak.
+This is truly a trip for water lovers as you are never far from the river.
 You end this trip by departing the Tuolumne River and climbing to May Lake with an option to summit Mount Hoffman at 10,850’.

-Enjoy Tuolumne Meadows before catching the mid-morning YARTS bus to White Wolf (7875′) where we will begin our hike.
-Today is a long 10.5 mile hike mostly downhill dropping nearly 3,500′ to Pate Valley (4380′) on the western end of the Grand Canyon of the Tuolumne.
-10.5-miles. -3,495′
+Have breakfast at the Grill before catching the mid-morning YARTS bus to White Wolf (7,875′) where we will begin the hike.
+Today is a long 10.5 mile hike mostly downhill dropping nearly 3,500′ into Pate Valley (4,380′) on the western end of the Grand Canyon of the Tuolumne.

 Today we will begin our hike paralleling the Tuolumne River as we head east and gradual uphill.
 As the river winds both along the river and up onto some granite walls and outcroppings we will be awarded with some dramatic views in all directions.
-We will hike approximately 7-miles to a riverfront campsite within the granite walls of the canyon and across from where Cathedral Creek cascades into the Tuolumne.
-(Campsite elevation: 5500′).
-7-miles, +1,120′
+We will hike approximately 7 miles to a riverfront campsite within the granite walls of the canyon and across from where Cathedral Creek cascades into the Tuolumne.
+(Campsite elevation: 5,500′)

-We will continue our hike up the Tuolumne hiking another 7-miles to Glen Aulin High Sierra Camp (7980′).
-On this portion of the hike as we continue within the granite walls, we will past famous spillways along the Tuolumne River such as Waterwheel Falls, LeConte Falls, and California Falls.
-At Glen Aulin High Sierra Camp we will have a chance to rest and relax along the beach below both White Cascade and Tuolumne Falls.
-7-miles. +2,480′
+We will continue our hike up the Tuolumne hiking another 7 miles to Glen Aulin High Sierra Camp (7,980′).
+En route we will past famous spillways along the Tuolumne River such as Waterwheel Falls, LeConte Falls, and California Falls.
+At Glen Aulin High Sierra Camp we will have a chance to rest and relax along the beach below.
+After dinner, hike a few minutes from camp onto a bluff for a spectacular sunset!

-Today we depart the Tuolumne River gorge as we head uphill and southwest to May Lake (9360′).
-We will hike 8-miles total while taking breaks along the way at prime water-holes and even a few smaller lakes.
-8-miles. +1,380′
+Today we depart the Tuolumne River gorge as we head uphill and southwest 8 miles to May Lake (9360′).
+We will hike 8-miles total while taking breaks along the way at prime water holes and even a few smaller lakes.

-Wake early and catch a morning sunrise on Mount Hoffman (10,850′).
-Mount Hoffman is the geographical center of Yosemite, was one of John Muir’s favorite views, and will be an awesome way to end a spectacular week.
-The roundtrip hike is 3-miles.
-Return to the campsite for breakfast while we pack-up.
-Hike downhill 2.4 miles to the Tioga Road where we catch a bus to Tuolumne Meadows.
-5.4-miles.
+Wake up early to catch a morning sunrise on Mount Hoffman (10,850′).
+Mount Hoffman is the geographical center of Yosemite, was one of John Muir’s favorite summit views, and will be an awesome way to end a spectacular week.
+The roundtrip hike is four miles.
+Return to the campsite for breakfast while we pack up.
+Hike downhill 2.4 miles to the Tioga Road where we catch a shuttle to Tuolumne Meadows.

 Guides, permits, shuttle costs, all meals in the backcountry (Day 2 lunch through Day 7 lunch), and all group gear (cooking gear, bear cans, water filters, first aid, toiletries, etc.).
-We also include internal frame backpacks, sleeping bags, sleeping pads, tents, eating gear, at no extra cost.
+We also include internal frame backpacks, sleeping bags, sleeping pads, tents, trekking poles, and eating gear, at no extra cost.

 Personal items (see Equipment List online), front-country food (see above), optional trip insurance, tips for guides (10-20% of trip fee), Yosemite gate entrance fee (approx.. $20), and alcoholic beverages.